theKindCoder/theKindCoder/README.md

 My work lives at the intersection of engineering craft and the people doing it: cleaner systems, healthier teams, and the intentional habits that make both possible.
-I believe every line of code eventually meets a real person.
-That shapes how I write it.
+Every line of code eventually meets a real person, so I write code like it matters.

 I run [The Kind Coder](https://thekindcoder.com) — a blog and community exploring what it looks like to build technology with dignity, clarity, and care.